AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

 ## Prerequisites

-- The AFSDK and corresponding minimum version of .NET Framework must be installed on any machine executing this code
+- The AF SDK and corresponding minimum version of .NET Framework must be installed on any machine executing this code
-Note: This sample uses `AFSDK 2.10.9` and `.NET Framework 4.8`.
-Older versions of the AFSDK may require code changes.
+Note: This sample uses `AF SDK 2.10.9` and `.NET Framework 4.8`.
+Older versions of the AF SDK may require code changes.
 - A Data Archive that is accessable from the machine executing this code
 - The account executing the code must have a mapping for an identity with permissions to:
     - Read data from the input tag(s)